taljacob28/lol-player-churn-analysis/ai-comparison/AI_TOOLS_COMPARISON.md

 It also produced the single most instructive moment of the whole comparison:

 - Quadratic elevated **`longest_loss_streak`** to a top-five driver based on its logistic coefficient (odds ratio 1.32) and recommended a "loss-streak circuit breaker."
-- But its own group-means table shows loss streak is **nearly identical** between churned (5.88) and retained (6.01) players — a standardized difference of only −0.07.
+- But its own group-means table shows loss streak is **nearly identical** between churned (5.88) and retained (6.01) players, a standardized difference of only -0.07.
 - The positive coefficient is a multivariate suppressor artifact, not a real marginal effect.
 Trusting the coefficient without checking it against the raw means produced a recommendation the data does not support.

 This is exactly the kind of trap a careful analyst catches by cross-checking model coefficients against the marginal distributions.
 The tool did not.
 Quadratic also computed churn by role on all tiers blended, so its role ranking differs from the low/mid-scoped view it had itself recommended.